 Brian R. BjellaOffice: Bozeman

 Brian R. Bjella is Senior Counsel in the firm’s Bozeman Energy, Environment & Natural Resources Department.
 He joined the firm in 2009 after practicing with Fleck, Mather & Strutz, Ltd., in Bismarck, North Dakota since 1980.
-His primary areas of practice are natural resources, public utilities and government relations law.
+His primary areas of practice are natural resources and public utilities law.

 A significant portion of Brian’s practice involves representing energy clients in permitting facilities before the North Dakota Public Service Commission.
 He has extensive experience in preparation of mineral title opinions.
 Brian has litigated contract and property law issues before state and federal courts.
-He also has represented clients in lobbying activities before the North Dakota legislature.
+Recently he has coordinated several large carbon sequestration projects.

-Brian is a board member and treasurer of the Lignite Energy Council, a coal industry trade association.
-He has been very active in the Rocky Mountain Mineral Law Foundation, serving on the Special Institutes Committee and as chair of the Long Range Planning Committee, several program committees and presenting papers at annual or special institutes.
+Brian is a former board member and treasurer of the Lignite Energy Council, a coal industry trade association.
+He has been very active in the Foundation for Natural Resources and Energy Law (formerly Rocky Mountain Mineral Law Foundation), serving on the Special Institutes Committee, and as chair of the Long Range Planning Committee and the Philanthropic Model committee, several program committees and presenting papers at annual or special institutes.
 He has been appointed a trustee of the Foundation on two occasions, and twice been elected to serve on the board of directors.

 - Mergers & Acquisitions